Aportio/itsm-rest-api-reference/README.md

 provide a comparable functionality.
 The ability to search for different entities may not be unified, different API calls may be needed, query terms may not be combinable, etc.

-Therefore, during a real-world implementation task, the system should look for specific queries and translate them into whichever API calls are necessary.
+Therefore, in a real-world implementation task the system should look for specific queries and translate them into whichever API calls are necessary.
 A full implementation of the capabilities described above (AND/OR across multiple fields) is not necessary.